oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 Once cursors are no longer needed, they should be closed in order to reclaim resources in the database.
-Note cursors may be used to execute multiple statements.
+Note cursors may be used to execute multiple statements before being closed.

 Cursors can be closed in various ways:

 - A cursor will be closed automatically when the variable referencing it goes out of scope (and no further references are retained).
-A ``with`` block is a convenient way to ensure this.
+A ``with`` context manager block is a convenient and preferred way to ensure this.
 For example:

   .. code-block:: python